 Now, based on your understanding of simple machines, you will collaborate in a group to build your own Rube Goldberg machine.
 Your device must consist of at least 10 stages and include all six simple machines.
 Sketch and describe the steps of your design in your notebook.

 Show students an example of a complex Rube Goldberg Machine with the four-minute video, “OK Go – This Too Shall Pass – Rube Goldberg Machine” on YouTube.

 For comedic effect, consider also screening this 1:40-minute clip on a Rube Goldberg Machine from the IFC show Portlandia.

 Historical information on Rube Goldberg, the cartoonist, sculptor, author, engineer, and inventor.

 Divide the class into teams of three or four students each.
 Direct them to research and plan their devices.
-Suggesting a planning component and having them sketch their designs (as seen in the Figure 1 example) in advance of building engages students in the seven-step engineering design process cycle: ask, research, imagine, plan, create, test, and improve.
+Suggesting a planning component and having them sketch their designs (as seen in the Figure 1 example) in advance of building.
+This engages students in the seven-step engineering design process cycle: ask, research, imagine, plan, create, test, and improve.
 Teams can document this process with the Engineering Design Process Notebook.

 Most machines and mechanisms are comprised of at least one of the six basic simple machines: